Françafrique: Emmanuel Macron's presidency (2017–present)

-In April 2025, the parliamentary intelligence delegation published a report on French secret services in Africa.
-The delegation expressed its concern about the repeated occurrence of unanticipated regime overthrows, revealing a flaw in French intelligence.
+In April 2025, the parliamentary intelligence delegation expressed its concerns over the repeated occurrence of unanticipated coups, revealing a flaw in French intelligence.

 In June 2025, according to French President Emmanuel Macron, "The solution Russia is proposing directly, or through Wagner, is neocolonialism.
 It secures your position as leader.
 And then it takes your mines, it takes your information system, and it puts the country under lockdown.
 This is not development aid".
 Russian forces have been in the region since 2017, and the government relations date back to the Cold War.
 Wagner forces have been sent to fight in the Sahel, and they were first deployed to fight in Mali in December 2021, in exchange for reserves of gold and other resources.
 The Mali government had officially requested help from Wagner after the military junta took power.
 Russian forces have also provided training and expertise in countries like Sudan, Burkina Faso, CAR, Chad, Niger, and Libya with the stated role of cementing the local government's influence and fighting jihadists.
 They have also committed numerous atrocities, and far from decreasing violence, it seems violence has only increased in the region, further cementing their need.

 Russia is also working to decrease access of Western powers to mineral resources in the countries.

 In July 2025, a conference is being organized in France by the Association of Grand Orient Lodges, entitled "Africa and France at the Crossroads: An Essential Dialogue to Rethink Franco-African Relations".

+In May 2026, France held its Africa summit, named "Africa Forward," in Nairobi, Kenya – the first time the summit took place in a non-francophone country.
+President Macron announced a new strategy focused on co-investment rather than aid, stating that "the days of offering assistance are behind us."
+At the same summit, Macron announced €23 billion ($27bn) in investments from French and African companies, aiming to create 250,000 jobs.